-Home > Security IP > Crypto Accelerator Cores > TRNG-IP-76
+Home > Security IP > Crypto Accelerator Cores > TRNG-IP-76 (True Random Number Generator)

-The TRNG-IP-76 is a FIPS-compliant IP core for True Random Number Generation (TRNG) with an optional post-processor and several internal self-tests.
+The TRNG-IP-76 is a FIPS-compliant and certified IP core for True Random Number Generation (TRNG) with an optional post-processor and several internal self-tests.
 Designed for easy integration into ASICs and SOCs, the 100% digital standard cell based TRNG-IP-76 provides a reliable and cost-effective embedded IP solution for our customer’s SoCs.

 TRNGs are typically deployed in semiconductors for securing data communications, electronic transactions, and data storage.
 They are used for generation of keys, initialization vectors, cookies, and nonces.
 Additionally, TRNGs can also be used for statistical sampling, communications protocol timers, as well as noise generation.